 It is understood there may be changes in class enrollment that are beyond the control of the student or the school.
 A student may be absent when registration for dual enrollment occurred, a student may enter the school after dual enrollment registration but before the final day to add a class, the student may move or - due to other circumstances - must withdraw from a course before the last day to withdraw occurs.
-Counselors should notify the Coordinator of Dual Enrollment immediately when a student should be added to or dropped from a dual enrollment class.

-When a change in class enrollment occurs, the high school counselor should email the Coordinator of Dual Enrollment noting whether the student should be ADDED or DROPPED and the following information:
+Counselors should notify the Coordinator of Dual Enrollment class.
+When a change in class enrollment occurs, the high school counselor should email the Coordinator of Dual Enrollment should be ADDED or DROPPED and the following information:

 - Student's Name

-- Student's EmplID (seven-digit user ID), if possible
+- Student's EmpIID (seven-digit user ID), if possible

 - Course Name

 - Course Number

 - Drop Date or Add Date